When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Conclusion

 From our computational experiments, three key insights emerge.
 First, we show that learning-based DAC is not always superior to static algorithm configuration.
 Across the known instance types, i.e., those whose characteristics closely match the training and tuning set, the DRL-based approach performs similarly to the static tuned method.
 Even when small numeric differences were significant, their magnitudes were negligible, suggesting that learning-based control methods offer no practical benefit when the deployment environment is well represented during training.

 Second, we find that the usefulness of learning depends crucially on how different the evaluation instances are from those used for training in terms of their combinatorial complexity.
+In this work, such differences are characterized more concretely by structural features such as the number of machines, jobs, and resulting operations, which directly determine the size of the search space.

 When instances are similar to the training set, such as in the simplest unknown dataset M5T1, the learned policy provides little or no advantage over tuned static parameters.
 However, as soon as problem characteristics begin to diverge, and especially as the number of machines and operations increases, MA-DRL begins to outperform static tuning.
-On the more complex unknown instance types (e.g., M10T3 and M15T3), improvements up to more than $3 \, \%$ are observed, showing a clear advantage against static tuning.
+On the more complex unknown instance types (e.g., M10T3 and M15T3), improvements up to more than $3 \, \%$ are observed, showing a clear advantage over static tuning.

+We note, however, that this notion of instance similarity is defined in a descriptive rather than predictive manner.
+While our results empirically demonstrate how performance varies with increasing problem complexity, they do not provide a formal mechanism to predict a priori when learning-based DAC will be beneficial.

 Third, our results show that learned parameter control policies generalize across problem scales.
 Despite being trained exclusively on small instances, the DRL-based controller performs robustly on much more complex unseen problems where training would be highly expensive due to the increased runtimes.
 This validates the central premise of our study: that effective parameter-control policies can be learned on small instances and subsequently applied to far more complex problems, avoiding the cost of tuning on large-scale instances.